hamishmorgan/puzzler-2020/tiny/README.md

 whsyonsorblegohgcotnytloerchswnybtbowgcerl
 ```

-The best graph representation I've found is 42 characters long, which I _believe_ this is the theoretical limit.
+The best graph representation I've found is 42 characters long, which I _believe_ is the theoretical limit.
 The theoretical limit for _any_ graph with 36 edges would be 1 start vertex + 36 traversals = 37 characters.
 However, this would require a single walk traversing all edges - the "Eulerian trail".
 That's not possible in this case because the graph contains 12 verticies with excess (odd) out-degree, which must be start or end states for a walk.
 Since excess degree can be start _or_ end states we can cover two per walk.
 Thus, 36 edges + 12/2 start states  = 42.

 ## Other ticks

  - `for p,q in zip(w,w[1:])` to generate all sequential pairs.
 Not that you don't have to shorten the argument because zip automatically take the min length.
  - `G+G[-2::-1]` so edges match in both directions.
  - I plagiarised `[print(w) for w in ...]` from JohnM's version.
 Before I had `print("\n".join(w for w in ...))` so I owe fully 9 characters to John's ingenuity.
+ - Skipped `strip()`ing out newlines by slicing the words `w[1:-1]` (thanks Chris!)

 ## One line variation